 Most visitors find travel passes cost-effective and hassle-free.
 If you will use public transport more than a few times a day, definitely go for one.
 Day tickets or longer passes can often be supplied by your hotel concierge but can also be purchased at all major metro stations and newsagents.

-If you are staying in Prague for one month or longer, it is a good idea to buy a long-term public transport pass.
+If you stay in Prague for one month or longer, it is a good idea to buy a long-term public transport pass.
 Most metro stations have ticket offices where you can buy travel passes.
 All you’ll need is to take two passport photographs with you and fill in a small application form.
-Don’t worry about filling out a form – for foreigners the process is usually done directly on computer.
+Don’t worry about filling out a form – for foreigners.
+The process is usually done directly on a computer.
 A quarterly ticket will cost you 1480 CZK, although you can buy them monthly for 550 CZK, five-monthly for 2450 CZK and yearly for 4 750 CZK as well.
 There are also transferable passes for 30 (670 CZK), 90 (1880 CZK) and 365 (6100 CZK) days.
-Passes may be purchased without providing personal data, i.e. they are transferable, and offer a passenger-selected validity starting date in the year.
+Passes may be purchased without providing personal data, i.e. they are transferable and offer a passenger-selected validity starting date in the year.

-Children from six to 15 years and seniors from 65 to 70 years, who are holders of the opencard (www.opencard.cz) with the application “Jízdné zdarma”, travel in the Prague area free of charge.
+Children from six to 15 years and seniors from 65 to 70 years travel in the Prague area free of charge.

 Visitors to Prague don’t need to worry about fare zones as the standard Prague tariff includes all metro, bus and tram services, as well as services right out into the suburbs, including the airport.
 You only need to pay extra if you are travelling beyond the immediate suburbs of Prague into the surrounding country area.

-- Trams and buses run from 4.30am until 12.15am with very limited night service.
+- Trams and buses run from 4.30 are until 12.15 am with very limited night service.

 Tickets and passes are available at the following Public Transport Information Centres: